solrevdev/solrevdev.github.io/_posts/2018-12-20-using-system-commandline-to-build-a-command-line-application-and-nuget-config.md

 ---
 layout: post
-title: "Using System.CommandLine to build a command line application.
-Nuget.Config"
+title: Using System.CommandLine to build a command line application.
-author: "John Smith"
+author: John Smith
 tags:
-- "#dotnetcore"
+  - '#dotnetcore'
-- "#nuget"
+  - '#nuget'
-- "#myget"
+  - '#myget'
-- "#system.commandline"
+  - '#system.commandline'
-- "#bitbucketpiplines"
+  - '#bitbucketpiplines'
+published: true
 ---

 Using System.CommandLine to build a command line application.
-Nuget.Config

 I am writing a command line application and in order to parse arguments and display output to the console I found an experimental library called [System.Commandline](https://github.com/dotnet/command-line-api) written by the dotnet team that works really well.

 The point for this post was that while this worked great locally I had a brain freeze when it came to getting [bitbucket pipelines](https://bitbucket.org/product/features/pipelines) to build this properly due to it having a custom MyGet feed for the as yet unreleased library.

 So here is the sample Nuget.Config file I had to create alongside the solution file to get bitbucket pipelines to build this correctly.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>